Saashiv-Valjee/ATLAS/README.md

 ## Plotting

 Scripts are available in the Results folder to facilitate plotting from the MicroNtuples.

-TODO: example scripts
+`MicroNTuplePlotterClass.h`: a class with many tool for creating stacks of histograms, applying weights and cuts, and plotting in ATLAS format
+`myPlotter.C`: set options and call plotter class instance to create plots
+`PlotFunctions.h`: some functions called by the plotter class
+`PlotParams.h`: Set plotting parameters (title, nBins, xmin, xmax) for each MicroNtuple branch
+`plotterExamples.C`: along with `myPlotter.C`, look here for examples of plotter class functionality
+`simplePlotter.C`: a separate standalone script ideal for making quick, specific modifications to 1D histogram plots

+### EventDisplays

+Joel's event display code.
+See internal README.